Tattomoosa/mattotousa.art/content/blog/on-photographs-and-paintings/index.md

 It's interesting to me as a relative beginner to it thinking about some of the ways it is and isn't like painting.

-There is a bit of a sense that historically photographs *replaced* paintings.
-This is not really true, illustration was the actually primary way most families did portraits or history was documented.
-For much of its history, painters were the tools of the very rich.
-But photography did have a huge impact on painting.
-I think, among painters, there was a sense that photographs actually set painting free.
-Not right away, for a time the Impressionists were iconoclasts, rebels daring to go against the great traditions of painting.

-But I've noticed something really interesting when people describe paintings that they don't ever seem to for photographs -- seeing a painting of the sea, they say may they can taste the salt, or feel the wind.
+I've noticed something really interesting when people describe paintings that they don't ever seem to for photographs -- seeing a painting of the sea, they say may they can taste the salt, or feel the wind.
 These are sensations that neither a painting or a photograph can make real, but for some reason people seem to *feel* paintings more.

+> "Photorealistic" art did not exist before photographs.
+> Photographs have in a very true sense defined what reality looks like to us now.
+> Our eyes do not actually see the same as cameras do

-So an aspect of the magic of painting is that painters can capture more than what is visual.
+So an aspect of the magic of painting is that painters can capture more than what is there in an image.
 There's another kind of magic in painting too, though.
 There is a connection, per brush stroke, since each one says something of both the subject and the painter.